canta2899/mgp/README.md

 These can be specified as positional arguments like in grep.
 Moreover, additional flags can be specified before the pattern and the starting path.
 These allow to:

-- Exclude specific path or directories `-e "path1,path2,path3"`
+- Exclude specific path or directories `-exc "path1,path2,path3"`
 - Specify a size limit (in Megabytes) in order to exclude big files `-lim 800`
 - Specify the maximum number of goroutines that can run simultaneously `-w 100`
 - Disable the colored output `-raw`